johnmaeda/chat-from-terminal-js/README.md

 ## Todo

-I ran out of time to get streaming running.
+* I ran out of time to get streaming running.
 If someone out there wants to make such a PR be my guest :+).
+* Wiring in Semantic Kernel by combining a backend service in .NET/C# to let me do way more with OAI etc.

 ## Credits